WICG/indexed-db-observers/EXPLAINER.md

 # IDBDatabase.observe(...)
 Since creating an observer inside of a transaction is confusing to some users, and sometimes people don't need to do any reading for their observer, a shortcut method can be made on the database that just creates an empty transaction with the given object stores, and then adds the observer.

+# Spec changes
+These are the approximate spec changes that would happen:

+## Observer Creation
+When the observe method is called on a transaction, the given options, callback, and the transaction's object stores are given a unique id and are stored in a `pending_observer_construction` list as an `Observer`.
+This id is given to the observer control, which is returned.
+When the transaction is completed successfuly, the Observer is added to the domain-specific list of observers.
+If the transaction is not completed successfuly, this does not happen.

+## Observer Control
+When `isAlive()` is called on the observer control, it looks in the domain-specific list of observers to find the observer with it's uuid.
+If that observer does not exist, then it returns false.

+When `stop()` is called on the control, the observer with the control's uuid is removed from the domain-specific observer list

+## Change Recording
+Whenever a change succeeds in a transaction, it adds it to a `culled_change_list` in the following manner:

+### Add Operation
+Append the add operation, key and value, on end of operations list.

+### Put Operation
+1. Iterate backwards in the `culled_change_list` and look for any 'add', 'put' or 'delete' change with an **intersecting key**.
+2. If a put is reached, delete that entry from the list.
+3. If an add is reached, replace the value of the add with the new put value and return.
+4. If a delete is reached, then append the new put at the end of operations and return.
+5. If the end of the list is reached, then append the new put at the end of operations and return.

+### Delete Operation
+1. Iterate backwards in the `culled_change_list` and look for any 'add', 'put' or 'delete' change with an **intersecting key**.
+2. If a put is reached, delete that entry from the list.
+3. If an add is reached, delete that entry from the list.
+4. If a delete is reached, modify the reached delete to be a union of it's current range and the new delete range.
+5. If we reach the end of the operations list and the new delete was never combined with an older delete, append the delete to the list of operations.

+## Observer Calling
+When a transaction successfully completes, send the `culled_change_list` changes to all observers that have objects stores touched by the completed transaction.
+When sending the changes to each observer, all changes to objects stores not observed by the observer are filtered out.

 # FAQ
 ### Why not expose 'old' values?
 IndexedDB was designed to allow range delete optimizations so that `delete [0,10000]` doesn't actually have to physically remove those items to return.
 Instead we can store range delete metadata to shortcut these operations when it makes sense.
 Since we have many assumptions for this baked our abstraction layer, getting an 'original' or 'old' value would be nontrivial and incur more overhead.